We’ve been framed! And it’s so wonderful!

 These embroidery frames were retired a number of years ago from the embroidery house run by the Sisters of the Precious Blood in O’Fallen, Missouri.
 These beauties churned out a river of vestments in their day.
 When the 1970s blundered in shunning all things beautiful, these workhorses slowed down and finally tipped up in a corner until Fr. brought them to Saint John Cantius.

 What’s that skinny stick for?
 It came along with the big pile.
-You can see it in the fourth image below.
-It feels important, or maybe it was used to play with the monastery cat.
+It feels important, because nuns don't usually have extra junk sitting around for no reason.
+Or maybe it was used to play with the convent cat.

 I can't wait to blow off the dust and put these ladies back to work.
-First project – a burse for that purple velvet chasuble set.
+First project – a burse for that purple velvet low Mass set.
+And just because these are so very beautiful, I present a glamour gallery of their awesomeness.

 Update ~ November 3, 2016

 This is so neat.
 I have some back story on these delicious embroidery frames.
 They came from the convent of the Sisters of the Most Precious Blood in O’Fallon, Missouri.
 Sister Mary Hiltrudis ran the Ecclesiastical Art Department.
-She and the 20 nuns who worked with her are the ones who originally made the purple velvet chasuble that we are refurbishing.
-I have just un-retired one of their stretchers to create the gold work embroidery for the burse that will match their chasuble.
+She and the 20 nuns who worked with her are the ones who originally made the purple velvet low Mass set that we are refurbishing.
+I have just un-retired one of their frames for the gold work embroidery needed to recreate the burse that went missing from the set.

 The kids caught me staring off into space over that one.